A flexible model-free prediction-based framework for feature ranking: Simulation studies

-We simulate $1000$ samples of size $n=400$\footnote{The minimum sample size required for $m_2$, class $0$ sample size reserved for estimating the threshold, in the NP umbrella algorithm is $59$ when $\alpha = \delta_1 = .05$.
-We set the overall sample size to $400$, so that the expected $m_2$ is $100$; then the realized $m_2$ is larger than $59$ with high probability. } or $1000$ from the above model.
+We simulate $1000$ samples of size $N=400$ \footnote{In the NP umbrella algorithm, $m_2$, i.e., the class $0$ sample size reserved for estimating the threshold, must be at least $59$ when $\alpha = \delta_1 = .05$.
+We set the overall sample size to $N=400$ so that the expected $m_2$ is $100$; then the realized $m_2$ is larger than $59$ with high probability.} or $1000$ from the above model.
 We apply s-CC (\ref{CC}) and s-NPC with $\delta_1 = .05$ and four $\alpha$ levels $.05$, $.10$, $.20$, and $.30$ (\ref{Npscore}), five criteria in total, to each sample to rank the $30$ features.
 That is, for each feature, we obtain $1000$ ranks by each criterion.
-We summarize the average rank of each feature by each criterion in Tables \ref{tab:avg_rank_d30_n400} and \ref{tab:avg_rank_d30_n1000}, and we plot the distribution of ranks of each feature in Figures \ref{fig:avg_rank_d30_n400} and \ref{fig:avg_rank_d30_n1000}.
+We summarize the average rank of each feature by each criterion in Tables \ref{tab:avg_rank_d30_n400} and \ref{tab:avg_rank_d30_n1000} \rvv{in Appendix}, and we plot the distribution of ranks of each feature in Figures \ref{fig:avg_rank_d30_n400} and \ref{fig:avg_rank_d30_n1000}.
 The results show that all criteria clearly distinguish the first 10 informative features from the rest.
 For s-NPC, we observe that its ranking is more variable for a smaller $\alpha$ (e.g., $0.05$).
 This is expected because, when $\alpha$ becomes smaller, the threshold in the NP classifiers would have an inevitably larger variance and lead to a more variable type II error estimate, i.e., s-NPC.
-As the sample size increases from $400$ (Table \ref{tab:avg_rank_d30_n400}) to $1000$ (Table \ref{tab:avg_rank_d30_n1000}), all criteria achieve greater agreement with the true ranks.
+As the sample size $N$ increases from $400$ (Table~\ref{tab:avg_rank_d30_n400} and Figure~\ref{fig:avg_rank_d30_n400}) to $1000$ (Table~\ref{tab:avg_rank_d30_n1000} and Figure~\ref{fig:avg_rank_d30_n1000}), all criteria achieve greater agreement with the true ranks.

-Second, we generate data from the following two-class Chi-squared distributions of $d=30$ features, among which we still set the first $s=10$ features to be informative.
+In \rvv{study S2}, we generate data from the following two-class Chi-squared distributions of $d=30$ features, among which we still set the first $s=10$ features to be informative.